T-Antonis/ConvVAE_Pneumonia_Detection/README.md

 ## How to Run
 1. Load and preprocess the dataset
-2. Train the ConvVAE on normal images
+2. Train the ConvVAE on NORMAL images
 3. Compute anomaly scores on validation and test sets
 4. Select a threshold on the validation set
+5. Convert anomaly scores into binary predictions
+6. Train the ResNet transfer learning baseline
-5. Evaluate the model on the test set
+7. Compare both approaches on the test set